Field of Dreams: Accolades

 In 2017, the US Library of Congress selected Field of Dreams as one of its 25 annual additions to the National Film Registry.
 The announcement quotes film critic Leonard Maltin, who called the film "a story of redemption and faith, in the tradition of the best Hollywood fantasies with moments of pure magic."

 In June 2008, after having polled over 1,500 people in the creative community, AFI revealed its "Ten Top Ten" — the best ten films in ten "classic" American film genres.
 The film was acknowledged as the sixth best one in the fantasy genre.

 Home media

 The film was released on VHS in 1989.
 It was later released on DVD on April 29, 1998.
 It was released on Blu-ray on March 13, 2011.
 It was released on 4K UHD Blu-Ray on May 14, 2019, for the film's 30th anniversary.

-Possible television series
+Legacy

+The ballpark that was built for the movie is maintained as a tourist attraction.

+The first year after shooting the film, farm owner Al Ameskamp again grew corn on his property, but then restored his portion of the field the next year and added a souvenir shop.
+Farmer Don Lansing maintained his property as a tourist destination.
+He did not charge for admission or parking, deriving revenue solely from his own souvenir shop.
+By the film's twentieth anniversary, approximately 65,000 people visited annually.
+In July 2010, the farm containing the "Field" was listed for sale.
+It was sold on October 31, 2011, to Go The Distance Baseball, LLC for an undisclosed fee, believed to be around $5.4 million.
+In 2021, MLB veteran and Hall of Fame member Frank Thomas became the majority owner.